THQ

 A UK division, T-HQ International, Ltd., traded under its own banner for a short period, before reverting to a similar logo as its American parent company.

-Many, but not all, early Sega games for the Game Boy Advance were published by THQ in the US, and Sega published a number of THQ titles in Japan during this time period (before THQ set up its own Japanese subsidiary).
+Many, but not all, early Sega games for the Game Boy Advance were co-published by THQ in the US under an agreement with Sega of America, and, starting in 2005, Sega published a number of THQ titles in Japan[6] (before THQ set up its own Japanese subsidiary).
+THQ also distributed Sega products in Australia.

 THQ filed for Chapter 11 bankruptcy protection in January 2013.
-As part of their liquidation process, THQ's subsidiary Relic Entertainment was sold to Sega[6].
-In April of that same year, Nordic Games purchase all remaining properties of THQ, including many franchises owned by them.
+As part of their liquidation process, THQ's subsidiary Relic Entertainment was sold to Sega[7].
+In April of that same year, Nordic Games Holding purchased all remaining properties of THQ, including many franchises owned by them.
+This led to their subsequent rebranding to THQ Nordic in 2016.

 Softography